chndn/chndn.github.io/content/posts/interview-prep.md

 3. Insist on getting interviewed for same level or above; [check levels](https://www.levels.fyi/?compare=Google,Facebook,Amazon&track=Software%20Engineer), ask them to down level only if you do bad in interviews.
 No point interviewing for a level below.
 4. Try and push for date sooner if you have time crunch or later if you need time to prep.
 Asking for timelines is mostly in your control and most recruiters are really accomodating
 5. You can even ask to be considered for multiple teams in parallel (Some companies allow that, doubles your chances straight away)
-6. **IMPORTANT** Schedule phone screens as you want, but try to club as many on-site interviews together so you have final results in the same time period and then you can negotiate you final compensation leveraging your other offers, [educative course on negotiation](https://www.educative.io/courses/grokking-comp-negotiation)
+6. **Important !** Schedule phone screens as you want, but try to club as many on-site interviews together so you have final results in the same time period and then you can negotiate you final compensation leveraging your other offers, [educative course on negotiation](https://www.educative.io/courses/grokking-comp-negotiation)
 7. If you have competing offers, ask to get interviewed asap.
 You can explicitly mention that you have offer from other companies, this even helps recruiters to fasten things up.
 You should strive to get the results of the companies as close to each other as possible to negotiate salary, location, perks etc

 ## Company specific prep